Join Our Mailing List

-Starting from January 1, 2018, Alan Guarino become Co-Chairman of the board of trustees of the Saint Pio Foundation.
+Starting from September 9, 2019, Alan Guarino become Chairman of the board of trustees of the Saint Pio Foundation.

-Ms. Sculti is a graduate of Fordham University where she earned her Bachelor of Science in Psychology and currently resides in Harrison, New York.
-She is a parishioner at St. Gregory’s the Great in Harrison and previously was a member of the National Organization of Italian American Women (NOIAW).
-Ms. Sculti is of Italian descent from the regions of Sicilia and Campania.
+Ms. Sculti is a graduate of Fordham University where she earned her Bachelor of Science in Psychology and currently resides in Mamaroneck, New York.

 Robert DeFazio is a technology guru, classical singer, and author.

 Robert has provided consulting services for some of the largest companies in banking, manufacturing, and real estate; and his work has been noted by major players in the software and credit evaluation industries.
 Apart from his accomplishments in technology, he occasionally surprises people by performing selections from the classical vocal repertoire at special events.
 He has written on subjects ranging from software, data, law, education, music, healthcare, and religion, and his work has been published both nationally and internationally.